 The goal of this practice is to allow your body to naturally settle into each posture, rather than forcing your muscles to actively move into a stretch.

 By allowing your muscles to naturally settle into their postures, Yin yoga aims to restore and regenerate.

-Image Credit: Toma J Fitness & Wellbeing, a Bidvine Professional
+Photo by Toma J Yoga & Wellbeing, a Professional on Bidvine

 Restorative yoga is the style of yoga which focuses most prominently on relaxation.
 During a restorative yoga practice, you might stay in a pose for as long as 20 minutes.